javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 </script>
 ```

-But even if a DOM property type is a string, it may differ from the attribute.
+That's an important difference.
+But even if a DOM property type is a string, it may differ from the attribute!

-For instance, the `href` DOM property is always a full URL (by the standard), even if the attribute has a relative URL or just a `#hash`.
+For instance, the `href` DOM property is always a *full* URL, even if the attribute contains a relative URL or just a `#hash`.

 Here's an example: